Kells Water

 The Kells Water is a small river in County Antrim, Northern Ireland.
-It flows through Moorfields and Kells and is a tributary to the River Main.
+It flows through Moorfields and Kells and is a tributary to the River Maine.
 The river rises above Glenwherry.
-It is a continuation of the Glenwhirry River and eventually joins the Main, which in turn flows into Lough Neagh.
+It is a continuation of the Glenwhirry River and eventually joins the Maine, which in turn flows into Lough Neagh.
 The hamlet of Kellswater is nearby.
 An old stone bridge crosses the Kells Water, separating Kells from the adjacent village of Connor.